From the WatchTime archives, a look at some of the current watches that resulted from collaborations between watch

 In 2016, Christopher Ward and Morgan Motor Company launched The Chronometer Collection, powered by the brand’s Swiss-made in-house movement, the COSC-certified Calibre SH21 with 5-day power reserve.
 The last result of the collaboration is the 40.5-mm C1 Morgan Plus 8 Chronometer, sold exclusively alongside the 50th anniversary Morgan Plus 8 motor car via the brand’s website.
 Prices start at $2,575.

 0-250 mph in 32.6 Seconds

-Since 2004, Swiss watchmaker Parmigiani Fleurier has been producing watches with the logo of the supercar manufacturer Bugatti.
+From 2004 to 2019, Swiss watchmaker Parmigiani Fleurier produced watches with the logo of the supercar manufacturer Bugatti.
 For the 2018 Geneva International Motor Show, Bugatti presented a new version of the Chiron (the successor to the Veyron), and Parmigiani Fleurier delivered a special Bugatti Type 390 watch that fits both the car’s aesthetic and the high-end customization service that comes with it.
 It’s a showcase that clients can customize using pretty much everything from the Type 390, for example, case materials and colors, making the experience of buying a watch very similar to that of ordering a car.

 Like its predecessor, the Type 370, the 2017-introduced Type 390 comes with a tubular section for the movement but displays time in a more traditional way.
 This means that the cylindrical movement can be easily removed.
 The movement has a power-reserve indicator (and 80-hour power reserve), double barrels that are coupled directly in series and an axially mounted gear train, a set of three planetary gears and a flying tourbillon.
 The wing-shaped case is able to pivot 12° around its drive shaft for better ergonomics.
 Price is 295,000 CHF.

 Probably the most obvious collaboration between a car brand and a watchmaker comes with the Porsche for Porsche Design initiative in which the Porsche automobile company collaborates with the Porsche Design studio.
-The latest example of this teamwork is the Porsche Design Chronograph 911 Turbo S Exclusive Series – a 42-mm, 500-piece, limited edition available to owners of the iconic 911 Turbo S sports car featuring Porsche Design’s first in-house movement, Caliber 01.200.
+A notable example of this teamwork is the Porsche Design Chronograph 911 Turbo S Exclusive Series – a 42-mm, 500-piece, limited edition available to owners of the iconic 911 Turbo S sports car featuring Porsche Design’s first in-house movement, Caliber 01.200.
 List price: $12,650.

 From Rome to Modena